Musician in England, United Kingdom

 Helen Neeves is a gifted soprano who relishes any opportunity to communicate the essential magic of music to her audience.
 She has many years’ experience as a solo and consort singer encompassing concert work, CD recordings and radio broadcasts.

-As an admirer of Jane Austen it is a pleasure to be part of the Austen Trio, with the group Helen has performed music loved and played by Jane Austen and her family.
+As an admirer of Jane Austen it is a pleasure to be part of the Austen Trio, with the group Helen performs music loved and played by Jane Austen and her family.
 Recitals have taken place in various locations including Bath Assembly Rooms, Winchester Cathedral, Portsmouth Grammar School and Andover Lights Theatre.
 They have a released a CD - “Jane Austen’s Musical Treasures”.